 - The high loss rate of women in science is an urgent concern which the organisation will address

 - The system of short-term contracts has particularly negative consequences for the retention and progression of women in science, which the organisation recognises

 - There are both personal and structural obstacles to women making the transition from PhD into a sustainable academic career in science, which require the active consideration of the organisation

 The principles represent the cornerstone of Athena SWAN; to join the Charter, vice-chancellors or principals must indicate that their institution will take action to address these areas.
 These principles were expanded in May 2015.

-With the support of Equality Challenge Unit (ECU) and the UKRC, the Charter was officially launched at the Institute of Physics on 22 June 2005, with the first awards conferred in 2006.
+With the support of Equality Challenge Unit (now part of Advance HE) and the UKRC, the Charter was officially launched at the Institute of Physics on 22 June 2005, with the first awards conferred in 2006.

 The Charter has grown consistently from its inception and Athena SWAN awards have gone from strength to strength.

 Athena SWAN received a major boost in 2011, when the UK Chief Medical Officer announced that the National Institute for Health Research would only expect to shortlist medical schools for Biomedical Research Centre (BRC) and Unit (BRU) funding if the associate academic school holds a Silver Athena SWAN award.
 This was later expanded to include Patient Safety Research Centre funding in 2012.
 Athena SWAN has since started to work with the Medical and Dental Schools Councils.
 In 2016, in the first round of funding to be awarded since the Chief Medical Officer’s announcement, the Department of Health awarded £816m to 20 BRCs, all of which are associated with a Silver Athena SWAN award-holding academic unit (https://www.gov.uk/government/news/new-816-million-investment-in-health-research).

 For more information on Athena SWAN requirements for NIHR funding, please contact the NIHR directly.